swiftlang/swift/docs/ErrorHandling.rst

 the NSError back like they do today, and have to throw the result manually.

+For initializers, importing an initializer as throwing takes precedence over importing it as failable.
+That is, an imported initializer with a nullable result and an error parameter would be imported as throwing.
+Throwing initializers have very similar constraints to failable initializers; in a way, it's just a new axis of failability.

 One limitation of this approach is that we need to be able to reconstruct the selector to use when an overload of a method is introduced.
 For this reason, the import is likely to be limited to methods where  the error